 The following commands are used to store in the HLHC non-volatile memory the preshaping postures for the different automatic grasps.
 They all follow the same data packet format.
-The host PC sends 8 bytes; the hand sends back no bytes.
+The host PC sends 7 bytes; the hand sends back no bytes.
 The first and last byte of the packet should be the same otherwise the command will not be issued.
-2nd to 7th byte contain the 6 target positions in a ordered manner, starting from MA=0 (thumb abduction/adduction) and ending with MA=5 (little flexion/extension) similar to the SetHandPosture command.
+2^{nd} to 6^{th} byte contain the 5 positions in a ordered manner, starting from MA=0 (thumb abduction/adduction) and ending with MA=4 (ring-little flexion/extension) similar to the SetHandPosture command.
+The procedure to memorize a preshaping posture is very simple.
+The user only needs to identify the position of each DoA so that the hand mimics that specific grasp, when the digits are not closed yet.
+This can be done by moving the digits in the positions illustrated in in Fig. 12, reading such positions and memorizing them using the following preshaping commands.